dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 - **AspireSample.ServiceDefaults**: A .NET Aspire shared project to manage configurations that are reused across the projects in your solution related to [resilience](/dotnet/core/resilience/http-resilience), [service discovery](../service-discovery/overview.md), and [telemetry](../fundamentals/telemetry.md).
 - **AspireSample.Web**: An ASP.NET Core Blazor App project with default .NET Aspire service configurations, this project depends on the **AspireSample.ServiceDefaults** project.
 For more information, see [.NET Aspire service defaults](../fundamentals/service-defaults.md).

-Your _AspireSample_ directory should resemble the following:
+Your _AspireSample_ directory should resemble the following structure:

 [!INCLUDE [template-directory-structure](../includes/template-directory-structure.md)]